zeke-xie/deep-learning-dynamics-paper-list/README.md

 # 1. Introduction

 The success of deep learning attributes to both deep network architecture and stochastic optimization.
 Understanding optimization dynamics of neural networks/deep learning dynamics is a key challenge in theoretical foundations of deep learning and a promosing way to further improve empirical success of deep learning.
-We consider learning dynamical analysis as a reductionism approach.
+We consider learning dynamics of optimization as a reductionism approach.
 Many deep learning techniques can be analyzed and interpreted from a dynamical perspective.
 In the context of neural networks, learning dynamical analysis provides new insights and theories beyond conventional convergence analysis of stochastic optimiztion.
 A large body of related works have been published on top machine learning conferences and journals.
 However, a lterature review in this line of research is largely missing.
 It is highly valuable to continuously collect and share these great works.
 This is exactly the main purpose of the paper list.
+Note that this paper list does not focus on the conventional convergence analysis in optimization and forward dynamics of neural networks.

-The paper list mainly includes four important directions in the context of deep learning:
+The paper list mainly covers four important directions:

 (1) Learning Dynamics of GD and SGD,